SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 08The Bottom Line

 DaShield maps each Camaro generation and trim separately because that is what correct fit requires.
-A first-generation Camaro and a sixth-generation ZL1 are not sports cars that share a cover — they are six decades apart in body engineering, and the cover that protects one does not fit the other.
-Designed in Buena Park, California.
+A first-generation Camaro and a sixth-generation ZL1 are not sports cars that share a cover — they are six decades apart in body engineering, and the cover that fits one does not fit the other.